SashaKoretkevich/Mobile-DAPP/README.md

 **1. IoT device setup:**

  a.
 Writing code on raspberry pi 3

  b.
 Connecting Raspberry with Arduino Uno

-2. Backend Smart Contract:
+**2. Backend Smart Contract:**

  a.
 Write Smart contract

  b.
 Test the contract

  c.
 Deploy to the test network

  d.
 Verify Smart Contract

-3. Frontend Ios Application:
+**3. Frontend Ios Application:**

  a.
 Launching the Ios Application

  b.
 Interating with the smart contract on the blockchain

 Let's Go!